venturehacks/next-routes/README.md

 # Dynamic Routes for Next.js

 **NOTICE: This is a fork of [fridays/next-routes](https://github.com/fridays/next-routes).
-This will continue to be maintained until [fridays/next-routes](https://github.com/fridays/next-routes) becomes maintained again.
-See https://github.com/fridays/next-routes/issues/244.**
+This be maintained for changes relevant to [Yolk's](https://github.com/Yolk-HQ/) interests, but we are not prioritizing community contributions at this time.
+When [Next.js introduces its own dynamic routing solution](https://github.com/zeit/next.js/issues/4989), this package will become obsolete.
+See also: https://github.com/fridays/next-routes/issues/244.**

 [![npm (scoped)](https://img.shields.io/npm/v/@yolkai/next-routes.svg)](https://www.npmjs.com/package/@yolkai/next-routes) [![Build Status](https://travis-ci.com/elliottsj/next-routes.svg?branch=master)](https://travis-ci.com/elliottsj/next-routes)